This website contains imagery which is only suitable for audiences 18+.

 As you progress through the first week of your recovery, you can expect a gradual reduction in swelling and bruising.
 It is common to experience some tightness or discomfort in the facial area, which can be managed with pain medication as prescribed by Dr. Watts.

 During this phase, it is essential to continue resting and avoiding strenuous activities.
-However, Dr. Watts may encourage you to engage in light activities such as short walks to promote healthy blood circulation and prevent complications.
+However, Dr. Watts may suggest that you engage in light activities such as short walks to promote blood circulation and prevent complications.

 You may notice that your face feels somewhat numb or tingly during this time.
-This is normal and will gradually improve as your nerves heal.
-Follow Dr. Watts’ advice regarding when to start gentle facial massages or lymphatic drainage techniques to aid in reducing swelling.
+This is to be expected and will gradually dissipate as your nerves heal.
+Follow Dr. Watts’ advice regarding when to start facial massages or lymphatic drainage techniques to aid in reducing swelling.

 • Weeks 1-2